-First of all, you must decide on the platform and on which devices your application should work and be used.
-In some cases, the price can vary depending on this criteria.
-You can create an application that will only work on iOS or Android.
-This will save money on the development phase, but will “cut off” users of one of the platforms.
-An application for both platforms will cost more, but will give full coverage to a mobile audience.
+First of all, you must decide on the platform (iOS, Android, Windows) and on which devices (smartphones, tablets) your application should work and be used.
+In some cases, the price can vary a lot depending on this choice.

-- The first is to run the application on only one platform.
-In this case, we study the idea, potential customers habits, tasks, competition and together with the customer decide on which operating system it will be easier and more profitable to start.
+- The first is to run the application on only one key platform.
+In this case, we study the idea, potential customers’ habits, tasks, competition and together with the customer decide on which operating system will be easier and more profitable to start with.

 - The second is to use cross-platform development and create one application on two platforms.
 This direction has disadvantages and limitations, but often it is the best way to reduce startup costs, if you need, for example, to check a niche with maximum coverage.

 - The third is to reduce the number of functions to the required minimum.
 Leave only those that you really need.

 Application Functionality & Complexity